 Japanese Black Pines Trained To Have Intriguing Forms

-Breath the fresh pine scented air, in Tokyo's downtown Kokyo Gaien National Gardens.
+Breath the fresh pine-scented air, in Tokyo’s downtown Kokyo Gaien National Gardens.
 The Japanese Black Pine has a natural resistance to pollution and salt, making it the perfect urban tree for a small island nation.
 These tall stately trees make up the overstory of any forest.
 They are tall and sturdy and just keep getting taller.
-In their natural state, the are usually the tallest trees in the forest.
+In their natural state, they are usually the tallest trees in the forest.
 But with years of skill and patience, they can be trained to be living art in the form of bonsai trees.
 Such is the case in the Kokyo Gaien National Gardens.
 From the time that the trees were young, they have been pruned and shaped into the unique and intriguing shapes that you see today.
 These are some of the most elegant living art forms of the natural world.
 In the midst of these spectacular Black Pine Trees, you will find peace and tranquility.

 In The Center Of Kokyo Gaien National Gardens

 Soaring into the Japanese Sky, are the sturdy and majestic Japanese Black Pines.
-In this location of the Kokyo Gaien National Gardens they form the overstory of this magnificent urban oasis.
+In this location of the Kokyo Gaien National Gardens, they form the overstory of this magnificent urban oasis.
 Oblivious to the urban smog and the fresh salt in the air, these stately trees that are over 2000 in number, make up the highlight of the garden.
 In places, you will see other native trees nestled under their overstory.
 For sure, they are living art throughout the park.

 The Imperial Palace Nestled Among The Japanese Black Pines